ACCESS-NRI/access-om3-configs/documentation/docs/pages/IceShelves.md

 4. Modifying namelists to use the correct cropped netcdf files (searching by `.nc` is helpful) and changing the y index size to be correct.
 This involves changing `datm_in`, `MOM_input`, `ice_in` (where `history_chunksize`, `grid_type = "regional"` and `ns_boundary_type = "open"` are also needed), `nuopc.runconfig`.

-5. Changing `config.yaml` file names if needed, and ensuring you are using a symmetric MOM6 memory exe (currently from an ACCESS-OM3 prerelease)
+5. Changing `config.yaml` file names if needed, and ensuring you are using a symmetric MOM6 memory exe (currently from an ACCESS-OM3 release)

 6. Open boundary conditions in MOM6 can be added using input from the MOM6-SIS2 COSIMA configuration, see [this notebook](https://github.com/claireyung/mom6-panAn-iceshelf-tools/blob/main/generate-obcs/ACCESS-OM2_panan_boundary_forcing_8km.ipynb) for the OBC generation using ACCESS-OM2-01 data.
+Other datasets may be used for boundary conditions (such as ACCESS-OM3 outputs) but it is advisable to use the same product for initial and boundary conditions.

-Extra lines need to be added into `MOM_input` to define these.
+7. Extra lines need to be added into `MOM_input` to define the boundary conditions and location of the boundary condition input files.

-7. It may be helpful to use `MOM_override` to avoid changing `MOM_input` and pick up upstream global model changes more easily.
+8. It may be helpful to use `MOM_override` to avoid changing `MOM_input` and pick up upstream global model changes more easily.

 ### 1/12th degree/4km pan-Antarctic setup
-Here we describe a proposed ACCESS-NRI-supported 1/12th degree/4km pan-Antarctic regional OM3 configuration.
+Here we describe a proposed ACCESS-NRI-supported 4km (1/12 degree) pan-Antarctic regional OM3 configuration.
 The configuration has a similar resolution to a future 8km global OM3, but due to its polar latitudes is better described as a 4km resolution model.
 Here we focus on the configuration with ice shelf cavities closed (i.e. Antarctic ice shelf melt is represented as surface runoff, and there is no circulation in cavities), though development of an equivalent model with ice shelf cavities open is ongoing.

 #### Grid
 The grid was generated using the `ocean_grid_generator` at 1/12th degree resolution with no displaced pole and a transition from Mercator to fixed latitude cells at 75$^\circ$S.